Just heard these words from your partner? Feeling this way yourself? Either way, it’s a pivotal moment.

 Falling out of love doesn’t need to be a terminal diagnosis.
 Instead, it’s a symptom — a symptom so common I think of it as a normal stage in the life of a marriage.

-Every day I talk to couples who have fallen out of love.
-And I also see couples discover that with the tools and support they need, they can fall back in love.
+Every day in my Manhattan marriage counseling practice I talk to couples who have fallen out of love.
+Happily, I also see couples discover that with the tools and support they need, they can fall back in love.

 Every marriage goes through different chapters.
 Sometimes partners are busy with aspects of life other than their relationship: career, kids, illness, an aging parent.
 Or they’re arguing so much that they start avoiding each other, maybe even turning to their work spouse.
 Or they’ve been growing and changing individually and feel like they’ve outgrown the marriage.